arommers/arommers/README.md

 ![banner](https://i.imgur.com/yQdXzmb.jpeg)

  ## **Navigating my way through the world of software engineering!**

+ Hi!
+I'm Adri a student at the Codam Coding College in Amsterdam

-  - At Codam, currently learning C, C++, and most importantly, learning how to learn.
+  - Learning C, C++, and most importantly, learing how to learn.
+  - Currently programming a raycaster through the project named Cub3d
   - In my free time, I'm tangling with Javascript to see if I can set up my own portfolio site.
+  - Gettin my feet wet in Unity

 <p align="center">
    <a href="https://www.linkedin.com/in/adrirommers71475110b">